ewainy/nextblog/README.md

+For this blog I followed along with the Net Ninja Next.js & Contentful tutorial on youtube.
+I have changed the styling & content type.
+I have left the getting started info in below:

 This is the Next.js starter site (and course files) for the Next.js & Contentful tutorial by the Net Ninja.

 ## Getting Started